 The goal of the Center is to advance understanding of the impact of pharmacy and health care services, products, and policy by conducting research in pharmacoeconomics, pharmacoepidemiology, and patient-centered outcomes; translating and disseminating research; and educating, training, and mentoring researchers.

-The University of Washington School of Pharmacy’s Pharmaceutical Outcomes Research and Policy Program (PORPP)
+The University of Washington School of Pharmacy’s Comparative Health Outcomes, Policy, and Economics (CHOICE) Institute

-The PORPP conducts research and provides graduate and external training in health outcomes and policy research on health care technologies, with a focus on drugs, diagnostics, and devices.
+The CHOICE Institute conducts research and provides graduate and external training in health outcomes and policy research on health care technologies, with a focus on drugs, diagnostics, and devices.
 The overall goal of the program is to generate evidence that improves health care decisions for patients, clinicians, payers, industry and government organizations.
-PORPP is a nationally and internationally recognized center for pharmaceutical economics, drug safety, and pharmaceutical policy research.
+The CHOICE Institute is a nationally and internationally recognized center for pharmaceutical economics, drug safety, and pharmaceutical policy research.